-The study is being conducted at five Polish centers under the direction of Dr. Dariusz Kowalski at The Maria Sklodowska-Curie Memorial Cancer Centre & Institute of Oncology as the overall coordinating investigator, together with four other principal investigators: Prof. Cezary Szczylik, MD, PhD at the Military Medical Institute, Prof. Elzbieta Wiatr, MD, PhD at the National Tuberculosis and Lung Diseases Research Institute, Dr. Aleksandra Szczensa, MD, PhD at the Mazovian Center of Pulmonary Diseases and Tuberculosis in Otwock and Prof. Rodryg Ramlau, MD, PhD at Med.
+The study was conducted at five Polish centers under the direction of Dr. Dariusz Kowalski at The Maria Sklodowska-Curie Memorial Cancer Centre & Institute of Oncology as the overall coordinating investigator, together with four other principal investigators: Prof. Cezary Szczylik, MD, PhD at the Military Medical Institute, Prof. Elzbieta Wiatr, MD, PhD at the National Tuberculosis and Lung Diseases Research Institute, Dr. Aleksandra Szczensa, MD, PhD at the Mazovian Center of Pulmonary Diseases and Tuberculosis in Otwock and Prof. Rodryg Ramlau, MD, PhD at Med.
 Polonia Hospital Poznan.

-The study is being conducted in patients with inoperable, locally advanced, recurrent or metastatic, non-squamous stage IIIb/IV NSCLC.
-The study, which is now well underway, recruits patients eligible for inclusion into escalating doses of L-DOS47 given as a monotherapy.
-The study utilizes an open-label design, allowing for periodic status updates through its course.
-The study is intended to demonstrate valuable safety and proof-of-concept efficacy data for L-DOS47.
+The study was conducted in patients with inoperable, locally advanced, recurrent or metastatic, non-squamous stage IIIb/IV NSCLC.
+The study recruited patients eligible for inclusion into escalating doses of L-DOS47 given as a monotherapy.
+The study utilized an open-label design, allowing for periodic status updates through its course.
+The study was intended to demonstrate valuable safety and proof-of-concept efficacy data for L-DOS47.

-Patients in the study receive weekly doses of L-DOS47, administered as an intravenous infusion over 14 days, followed by seven days' rest (one treatment cycle is three weeks).
-Once the MTD of L-DOS47 has been determined in Phase I, an estimated 20 patients will be enrolled to evaluate the preliminary efficacy of L-DOS47 in the Phase II portion of the study.
+In the Phase I portion of the study, patients received weekly doses of L-DOS47, administered as an intravenous infusion over 14 days, followed by seven days' rest (one treatment cycle is three weeks), in order to determine the MTD of L-DOS47.
+The Phase II portion of the study evaluated the preliminary efficacy of L-DOS47.

-Enrolment in the Phase I component of the study is now complete.
-A total of 55 male and female patients, at least 18 years of age, with histologically confirmed non-squamous NSCLC were dosed at 16 L-DOS47 dose levels.
-Patients have an Eastern Cooperative Oncology Group performance status of 0 - 2 at the screening visit for this study, and have at least one site of measurable disease per RECIST v1.1.
+In the Phase I component of the study, a total of 55 male and female patients, at least 18 years of age, with histologically confirmed non-squamous NSCLC were dosed at 16 L-DOS47 dose levels.
+Patients were required to have an Eastern Cooperative Oncology Group performance status of 0-2 at the screening visit for this study and have at least one site of measurable disease per RECIST v1.1.

-The Phase II component enrols the same patient population as the Phase I at an L-DOS47 dose of 13.55μg/kg.
-Patients in the study are dosed twice weekly over 14 days (Days 1, 4, 8, 11) followed by a 7-day rest.
-To date, a total of 21 patients have been dosed in the first stage of the Phase II component of the study.
+The Phase II component enrolled the same patient population as the Phase I at an L-DOS47 dose of 13.55μg/kg.
+Patients in the study were dosed twice weekly over 14 days (Days 1, 4, 8, 11) followed by a 7-day rest.
+A total of 21 patients were dosed in the first stage of the Phase II component of the study.

-To date, the Company has completed four interim data reviews in connection with the LDOS002 study.
+To date, the Company completed four interim data reviews in connection with the LDOS002 Phase I study and one final review of Phase II study.

 On October 15, 2013, the Company announced the completion of an interim data review of the first four cohorts for this study.
 The release stated that L-DOS47 was well tolerated for all patients treated within all cohorts.
-None of the treatment related adverse events reported to date has met the definition of a dose-limiting toxicity.
-Adverse events reported as of that date are those normally expected for the population under study.
+None of the treatment related adverse events reported to date met the definition of a dose-limiting toxicity.
+Adverse events reported as of that date were those normally expected for the population under study.

-A review of available pharmacokinetic ("PK") and immunogenicity data showed that these data so far, are consistent with trends seen within pre-clinical animal studies of L-DOS47.
-Results from these reviews, together with safety data will provide guidance on the treatment schedule and dosing for the Phase II portion of the study.
+A review of available pharmacokinetic ("PK") and immunogenicity data showed that these data so far, were consistent with trends seen within pre-clinical animal studies of L-DOS47.
+Results from these reviews, together with safety data provided guidance on the treatment schedule and dosing for the Phase II portion of the study.

 Based on Radiologic Evaluations, patients assigned a status of "Progressive Disease" following any such assessment were withdrawn from the study.
 At least one patient in each of the four cohorts dosed had a radiological assessment of "Stable Response".
 Duration of treatment increased with each dose escalation up to Cohort 4.
 One patient in Cohort 3 was dosed for 6 cycles without disease progression.
-None of the patients treated to date have had a partial or complete response as defined by RECIST v1.1 definition.
+None of the patients treated to date had a partial or complete response as defined by RECIST v1.1 definition.